When you’re looking for an online payment processing provider, your research could come down to the 2 major players in the game: Stripe vs. Square.

 Most notably, Square integrates seamlessly with your in-person point of sale (POS) system.
 This keeps your online and in-person payments running through a single account, making bookkeeping a snap.

-Square Pricing and Fees
+Stripe vs. Square Fees

-Square’s software fees:
+Square’s POS software fees:

 - POS software: Free to download and use